In this article

 Where to go for further help and advice

-If you disagree with the way the council has worked out your housing benefit based on the bedrooms you are using, you should get advice from a welfare benefits adviser, your local Citizens Advice office or you can use the Shelter Bedroom Tax Checker to see how you will may be affected
+If you disagree with the way the council has worked out your housing benefit based on the bedrooms you are using, you should get advice from a welfare benefits adviser or your local Citizens Advice office.

 - The Under-Occupation penalty 2013 is a new measure introduced by the government that reduces the amount of housing benefit you receive based on how many rooms you have in your rented home that are deemed “unoccupied” or “spare”